 Set realistic expectations.

 Truth be told, it often takes a team of professional writers to churn out high-quality content daily.
 If you’re just starting out—or you don’t have the time or money to devote to full-time blog development—that’s okay.
 “Don’t get caught up on the idea that you need to create a lot of content (i.e., publish a lot of blog posts),” says Aaron Treguboff, WebPT’s Organic Reach Lead.
-Instead, set a schedule (a.k.a. a content calendar) that you can actually adhere to and then, as WebPT President and Co-Founder Heidi Jannenga recommends here, stay consistent with it—even if that’s only one blog post a month.
+Instead, set a schedule (a.k.a. a content calendar) that you can actually adhere to and then, as WebPT President and Co-Founder Heidi Jannenga recommends in this Founder Letter, stay consistent with it—even if that’s only one blog post a month.

 Consider outsourcing your writing.